-This is the back story to the book Shingijutsu-Kaizen.
+This is the backstory to the book Shingijutsu-Kaizen.

 Several months after my work had commenced on the book Kaizen Forever, I asked for and obtained a copy of the manuscript.
-I read it and saw a gem that needed some polishing.
+I read it and saw a gem that needed a lot of polishing.
 So, in January 2015, I decided to edit the manuscript and bring a good product closer to Shingijutsu’s unique way of thinking.
 I did this on my own initiative because I had some time available during my university’s winter break and thought it would be a fun challenge.

 While this manuscript revival project was independent of Shingijutsu USA Corporation, I and my co-authors felt it necessary to ask Shingijutsu kaizen consultants to review the new manuscript.
 They did, and loved it!
 But, the manuscript needed more work.

 I continued to work on the manuscript over the next several months in collaboration with my co-authors.
 As the project neared completion, we again asked the Shingijutsu kaizen consultants to review the manuscript.
 They agreed, and suggested a handful of small changes to better reflect Shingijutsu’s way of thinking.

 The resulting book, Shingijutsu-Kaizen: The Art of Discovery and Learning, informs readers of a practice that people have long misunderstood or even forgotten about, but which is critical to creating flow and “becoming Lean.”
 People have been convinced that they need to know and use various new Lean tools that are actually not necessary.
 The Lean sales and marketing machine has been very successful at changing the world by diverting people’s attention from kaizen to other, far less important tools and methods.

 Kaizen is incredibly powerful, and not enough people understand this.
 Kaizen is how you learn:

 - To think and see things differently